meereeum/vANNilla-tf/README.md

 ```

 ## Under the hood
-By default, input features are Gaussian-normalized based on mean & stdev of train set.
+By default, input categorical features are encoded as one-hots (in N dimensions, unless N-1 specified to avoid collinearity), and input quantitative features are Gaussian-normalized based on mean & stdev of train set.

 Training runs in two modes.
 If config is flagged as: